modera/tests-runner/README.md

             ),
         ];

- This file is resonsible for creating so called interceptors - additional pieces of code that will get executed before and after test-cases.
+ This file is responsible for creating so called interceptors - additional pieces of code that will get executed before and after test-cases.

- * Update your phpunit.xml file to reference test runner's listener, here we are assuming that test runner is located in directory called *mtr*:
+ * Update your phpunit.xml file to reference test runner's listener, here we are assuming that test runner is located in a directory called *mtr* (by default installing script from the first step installs the tests runner there):

         <listeners>
             <listener class="Modera\TestsRunner\PhpUnitListener" file="./mtr/src/Modera/TestsRunner/PhpUnitListener.php"></listener>
         </listeners>

+ * Now you can use `phpunit.sh` script created in the first step to run your tests